 Whenever it flowers however, Allium Christophii is a joy to behold it is certainly one of the most noticeable members of our wide range of allium bulbs.

-As its nickname suggests, the Star of Persia's individual flowers create a star like effect as they surround a green-jewelled centre.
+As its nickname suggests, the Star of Persia's individual flowers create a star like effect as they surround a green-jewelled centre - it is probably this characteristic that earned it an RHS Award of Garden Merit.
 Each flower is made up of five long delicate thin petals which looked at end-on make the shape of a star.
 As some umbel heads can contain up to 80 individual star-shaped flowers you could say that Allium Christophii is a starburst of stars.

 The pompom-esque umbels are often described as looking like fireworks, with the large heads being as much as 8 inches wide.
 And when the flowers have passed they are followed by attractive seed heads.

 This is a shorter variety of allium (with 60cm stems), and it tends to flowers slightly later than most other alliums producing colour when its cousins have finished blooming.
 It is best planted between other herbaceous plants, as its grey/green strap shaped leaves wither before it flowers.

 Christophii is ideal for informal gardens, but because it takes up very little space it works well in flower borders and beds as well as in gravel or rock gardens.
 Allowed to naturalise and self-seed, they will grow in impressive clumps.

 - Thin pointy petals make star shaped flowers and dramatic blooms

 - Late flowering allium

 - Easy to care for and very hardy

 - Plant in autumn in a sunny spot